andreadotti/geant4-val-azure/README.md

  1. Edit the json configuration files
  2. Initialize a batch pool on Azure:
-    `az-batch init -r recipename summary.json`.
+    `az-batch init summary.json`.
 You can skip this step if `add_pool` property is set to true in the summary json file.
  3. Submit jobs: `az-batch submit -r recipename summary.json`
  4. *Optional*: Monitor the status of jobs: